vickykimani/website-design/README.md

      - [`a6.html`](./a6.html) <br>
      - [`a7.html`](./a7.html) <br>
      - [`a8.html`](./a8.html) <br>

+## Other Notable Files
+Most of the files in this repository are not well arranged, so I'll try my best to link them here.

 - In-class coding files:
     1. File 1 -> about so and so...